 - 'Tasmania has the chance to make the world green with envy at our actions to combat climate change', Mercury, 24 June 2023 Download article (JPG)

-In June 2022 the Australian Government released the State and Territory Greenhouse Gas Inventories: 2020 as part of the National Inventory Report.
+In June of each year, the Australian Government releases the State and Territory Greenhouse Gas Inventories as part of the National Inventory Report.

-While technical in nature, these reports provide an important opportunity to assess our progress towards emissions reduction targets and highlight priorities for future action.
+Bearing in mind a two-year lag, these reports provide an important opportunity to assess our progress towards emissions reduction targets and highlight priorities for future action.
 Tasmania can credibly claim to be among the few jurisdictions on Earth where forests and soil currently remove more carbon than we emit into the atmosphere.

 The University of Tasmania is committed to providing annual independent reviews of Tasmania’s greenhouse gas emissions.
 We will continue to report on Tasmania’s greenhouse gas emissions and work with partners to provide analysis and recommendations on climate action.

 Read the previous Update and opinion piece: